 As for basic care, keep in mind that these flowers are relatively delicate and do not stand up well to extreme heat or too much direct sunlight.
 Keep this plant in moist soil and place it in an area that is partially shaded, whether inside the house or out in the garden.
 When in doubt, keep the flowers somewhere completely out of reach of children and pets, and potentially even in a covered cupboard or shelf if you will be traveling while they are in the house.

-Incorporate Lily of the Valley Into An Arrangement
+Incorporate Into a Lily of the Valley Bouquet or Arrangement

 - Heavenly and Harmony: This elegant bouquet pairs pink roses with Queen Anne’s lace, green salal and a range of lilies for a refined and stunning combination that suits any room in the house well.